 1This isn’t true in some high priced markets like New York City, where local search websites will charge upwards of $800 per month to list a home FSBO.

-Selling your home through a flat fee MLS listing service is also one of the cheapest ways to sell a home, though it’s never free.
+Selling your home through a Flat Fee MLS Listing Service (also known as Assisted FSBO) is also one of the cheapest ways to sell a home, though it’s never free.
 By definition as the name suggests, sellers pay a flat fee upfront to a company or brokerage to list their home on their local MLS plus other relevant websites.

 Keep in mind that flat fee MLS listings require you to offer commission in the MLS to buyers’ agents, so if you decide to sell to a represented buyer, you may owe a typical buyer agent fee of up to 3% in commission.

-This seller will have paid up to $1,000 to be listed on the Long Island MLS, the New York State MLS or some other broker database that is completely irrelevant for a seller in NYC.
+The unsuspecting seller in our example might have paid $1,000 only to be listed on the New York State MLS or some other broker database that is completely irrelevant in NYC.

 One of the cheapest ways to sell a property if you don’t have time to show your own home is to hire a discount broker.
 However, this approach is also fraught with risks.
 After all, if you could save on commission with no downside, why isn’t everyone doing it?